James Norwood (baseball): Philadelphia Phillies

 On March 30, 2022, Norwood was traded to the Philadelphia Phillies in exchange for minor-league infielder Kervin Pichardo and cash considerations.
 In 20 relief appearances with the Phillies, Norwood compiled a 1–0 record with an 8.31 ERA while striking out 22 batters in 17 1/3 innings.
 On June 13, the Phillies designated Norwood for assignment.

 Boston Red Sox

 On June 18, 2022, Norwood was traded to the Boston Red Sox for cash considerations.
 Boston added him to the active roster for their June 19 game, but he did not make an appearance.
 On June 20, the Red Sox designated Norwood for assignment, as the MLB limit of 13 pitchers on an active roster took effect.
 He later cleared waivers and was sent outright to the Triple-A Worcester Red Sox.
-He elected free agency on November 10, 2022.
+Norwood elected free agency after the year on November 10.

 New York Yankees

 On December 13, 2022, Norwood signed a minor league contract with the New York Yankees.
+He made 22 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, struggling to a 6.56 ERA with 36 strikeouts across 23 1/3 innings pitched.
+Norwood elected free agency following the season on November 6, 2023.

+Seattle Mariners

+On February 17, 2024, Norwood signed a minor league contract with the Seattle Mariners organization.